ankushdogradev/WanderlustNCL/README.md

 <h4><a href="https://vimeo.com/811339250" target="_blank">Demonstration Video</a></h4>

 ## Technologies
-We have two main components:
+We have two main components Kiosk and Wonderbox:

 ### Kiosk
 Hardware: